ajaydsouza/add-to-footer/readme.txt

 Tested up to: 4.0
 License: GPLv2

-Allows you to add absolutely anything to the footer of your WordPress theme.
+Allows you to add absolutely anything to the footer of your WordPress blog without editting a single file.

 == Description ==

 <a href="http://ajaydsouza.com/wordpress/plugins/add-to-footer/">Add to Footer</a> allows you to add any HTML or JS code to the footer for your WordPress theme.
 This ensures that you don't need to keep adding the same code in case you change your theme.
 Simply enter the settings once and you're good to go!

-Comes inbuilt with support for Google Analytics and Statcounter.
+Comes inbuilt with support for Google Analytics and Statcounter. v1.3 adds support for the new Universal Analytics!

 = Key Features =